 Keeping up with student life at Cal Poly Pomona can be challenging.
 The university currently supports over 300 registered student organizations, encompassing a wide range of activities and interests.
 These include community service, political activism and advocacy, athletics, fine arts, Greek life, cultural and ethnic affiliations, and spirituality.
 Student organizations can be active in various campus facilities, residence halls, apartments, coffee shops, restaurants, galleries, volunteer agencies, and political campaigns.

 Cal Poly Pomona boasts a rich history of student life, dating back to the founding of the “southern campus” in 1938.
 Over the years, students have organized groups related to philanthropy, politics, academics, athletics, literary, social activities, cultural, and residential life.
 For example, the Student Wives Club, also known as “The Poly-Annas,” was established in 1949 to support the wives of students.
 In 1968, it expanded to include support for both wives and students at Cal Poly Pomona before being disbanded in 1975.

-Student groups at Cal Poly Pomona have published newsletters, magazines, yearbooks, staged theatrical productions and art exhibits, broadcasted radio programs, organized formal dances and other student events, screened documentary and classic films, and raised funds for community causes.
+Student groups at Cal Poly Pomona have published newsletters, magazines, yearbooks, staged theatrical productions and art exhibits, broadcasted radio programs, organized formal dances and other student events, screened documentaries and classic films, and raised funds for community causes.

 Interested?
-Please contact Katie Richardson, Head of Special Collections and Archives, 909-869-3109 or email@example.com, or Rob Strauss, Special Collections and Archives Coordinator, 909-869-3695 or firstname.lastname@example.org.
+Please contact Katie Richardson, Head of Special Collections and Archives, at 909-869-3109 or email@example.com, or Rob Strauss, Special Collections and Archives Coordinator, at 909-869-3695 or firstname.lastname@example.org.
 They are happy to discuss student life materials with you.

 Please complete the interest form (tab found at the side menu).